-- 17.9 A notice of motion submitted in accordance with clause 17.6 may only be withdrawn under clause 3.11 with the consent of all signatories to the notice of motion. - 17.10 A notice of motion to alter or rescind a resolution relating to a development application must be submitted to the GM no later than 5pm on the Friday following the meeting at which the resolution was adopted. - 17.11 A motion to alter or rescind a resolution of the council may be moved on the report of a committee of the council and any such report must be recorded in the minutes of the meeting of the council.
+17.9 A notice of motion submitted in accordance with clause 17.6 may only be withdrawn under clause 3.11 with the consent of all signatories to the notice of motion.

+- 17.10 A notice of motion to alter or rescind a resolution relating to a development application and the awarding of contracts must be submitted to the general manager no later than 5.00pm on the Friday following the meeting at which the resolution was adopted. - 17.11 A motion to alter or rescind a resolution of the council may be moved on the report of a committee of the council and any such report must be recorded in the minutes of the meeting of the council.